What is a long term tenancy agreement?

 You can use our tenancy agreement template download on our website or sign up to Lofti below where you can manage your first five tenancies for completely free.

-Long term tenancy agreements in Scotland
+How do long term tenancy agreements work in Scotland?

 In Scotland, you sign a long term tenancy agreement slightly differently than in England and Wales as you have to sign a Private Residential Tenancy agreement (PRT) instead.

 They are different because PRT is more secure for a tenant as the landlord cannot ask the tenant to leave at the end of the fixed term because there is no fixed term.

 Nonetheless, there are still valid reasons for a landlord to evict a tenant, the rules just don’t have at the end of a fixed term as one of these reasons.

 Find out more about these Scottish regulations here.